 The Power of Friendship and Power of Trust may come into play.
 Sometimes, though, you'd need a Magic Feather.

 Similarly, a Naïve Newcomer and Cowardly Lion may have a sager character explain that fear is not proof that they are cowards; only the Fearless Fool really feels no fear.

-For the rough inverse, see "The Reason You Suck" Speech.
+See Don't Say Such Stupid Things for a rougher version, and for the inverse, see "The Reason You Suck" Speech.

 open/close all folders

 In this Dove ad, a forensic sketch artist for the FBI asks a series of women to describe themselves while he sketches them.
 Then, with the women never having seen the sketch, they leave and the sketch artist asks another person to describe the same woman.
 Both sketches are placed side by side and put on display.
 Cue images of the women looking amazed at how much more attractive the second sketch makes them look.
 Tagline: "You are more beautiful than you think."